Everything you need to know for the perfect East Coast Australia road trip

 The best way to travel Australia’s East Coast

 The best way to travel the East Coast of Australia is undoubtedly by campervan.
 There are loads of campervan hire companies in Australia and if your planning on doing an epic road trip like this its handy to rent the campervan in one city and arrange to drop it off in a different city (usually for extra cost).
-Make sure you compare campervan rental prices, DriveNow.com.au compares prices from all the leading rental companies.
+The best site for comparing campervan rental prices is DriveNow.com.au which compares prices from all the leading rental companies so you can make sure you’re getting the best deal.
 If your flexible then also check out how you can rent a campervan for only $1 per day by scoring a relocation deal.

 If you plan on traveling Australia for longer (perhaps on a working holiday visa) then buying a campervan offers the ultimate freedom and flexibility and can be a really cost effective way to explore Oz.